 While the forthcoming SBCE’s managing body is expected to establish rules to operationalize the system, it is worth noting that having clarity in advance on the rules related to CRVEs and ITMOs have the potential to contribute to unlock private sector investments and drive climate finance towards Brazil’s NDC achievement much before SBCE becomes fully operational.
 In that sense, engagement with Article 6 alongside the SBCE regulatory development process could be key to not only streamline the decarbonization of hard-to-abate sectors, but also to promote high-integrity and the harmonization of carbon markets in the country.

-Moreover, Article 6 creates important pathways for international cooperation and financial flows that support the deployment of high-cost decarbonization technologies in hard-to-abate sectors.
+Moreover, Article 6 creates important pathways for international cooperation and financial flows that support the deployment of decarbonization technologies in hard-to-abate sectors.
 Indirect mechanisms, such as pilot projects executed through affiliated but non-regulated entities, allow regulated industries to benefit from innovation while preserving industrial competitiveness.
 In short, the regulatory development process is better informed and more likely to succeed if it embraces the strategic role these Article 6 mechanisms play in fostering innovation and finance, rather than treating SBCE and Article 6 as isolated systems.
+An additional opportunity for Brazil to lever under the Article 6 context is the consideration of ITMO exports as a potential countermeasure for exports subject to carbon border adjustments.

 Given its smaller coverage compared to land-use emissions, the SBCE offers only a limited demand signal for reductions and removals in non-regulated sectors.
 While it can spur short-term climate investments and create stable domestic demand, it falls short of the scale needed to address deforestation and restoration targets in line with Brazil’s NDC.
 More importantly, SBCE’s regulatory development process on offsets could provide a high-integrity label for Brazilian carbon credits, boosting market confidence, attracting international investment, and supporting voluntary commitments in the country—thereby contributing more directly and significantly to Brazil’s NDC.